Maya Jasanoff: The Dawn Watch

 As part of the project, Jasanoff blogged a journey on a cargo ship sailing from China to Europe.
 She also published an essay in The New York Times describing the portion of her journey in the Democratic Republic of Congo; the piece drew criticism.
 In a letter to the editor, Boston University professor Timothy Longman said the essay "reeks of condescension" and "continues the widespread practice of ignoring the voices of Congolese intellectuals, many of whom write about their homeland with nuance."

-The Dawn Watch was discussed on Andrew Marr's Start the Week program on November 6, 2017.
-It was BBC Radio Four's Book of the Week.